Privacy choices

 Short answer

-• A HEX color is already inside sRGB; Display P3 and Rec.
-2020 can contain it but that does not make it wide-gamut.
+• A CSS HEX color is authored as sRGB; Display P3 and Rec.
+2020 can contain the same color after conversion, but that containment does not make the authored color wide-gamut.

-• Modern CSS color syntax may express wider gamuts, but fallback behavior matters for production.
+• Supported modern CSS color syntax is checked in its authored coordinate space; fallback behavior still matters for production.

 • Approximate CMYK output is a communication aid, not a press proof.